Obviously Five Believers

 Nobody answers.

-“OK, sorry, boys, sorry!” he finally admits, voice kind of flat.
-“Why don’t we put on Bob Dylan Live in Oslo?
+“OK, sorry, boys, sorry!” he finally admits, “Why don’t we put on Bob Dylan Live in Oslo?
 I can’t wait to hear it.”

 “You’re such a bad liar you’d make a great husband”, I tell him.